awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 **Note**
 If this parameter group is used by a db\.r4 DB instance class with at least 100 GiB of memory, the `FALSE` setting for `use_large_pages` is overridden and set to `ONLY`\.
 In this case, a customer notification regarding the override is sent\.

-After you configure your parameters, you must reboot your DB instance for the changes to take effect\.
-For more information, see [Rebooting a DB Instance](USER_RebootInstance.md)\.

 After huge pages are active on your DB instance, you can view huge pages information by enabling enhanced monitoring\.
 For more information, see [Enhanced Monitoring](USER_Monitoring.OS.md)\.